We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Luteinizing hormone (LH): Yet another hormone produced by the pituitary gland, LH helps regulate reproductive development and function in both males and females.
 It plays a role in the menstruation process and tells the ovaries when to release an egg each month.
 LH levels typically rise quickly just before ovulation and are sometimes used to predict ideal times for conception.

-The typical process for using an at-home testing kit from Modern Fertility includes:
+Here’s the typical process for using an at-home testing kit from Modern Fertility:

 - The first step is ordering the test kit from the Modern Fertility website.
 You will be asked some basic questions, and the test will be customized for you based on whether you’re currently taking birth control and what type.